 Geriatric Center Programs

-The following MCGEC educational opportunities are offered for MMC students and residents:
+The following educational opportunities are offered at the Meharry Consortium Geriatric Education Center for Meharry students and residents:

 Ethnogeriatrics series—classes provided to MS-I students as an introductory exposure to cultural competency and serving diverse populations

-Growth, Development and Aging—a three-credit course for MS-II students with lectures and small group discussions
+Growth, Development and Aging Course—a three-credit course for MS-II students with lectures, small group discussions and clinical training at area senior centers and assisted living communities

-Dental, Psychiatry, Neurology and Family Medicine—lectures, lunch & learn seminars, and clinical rotations provide students with more in-depth training in caring for older adults
+Dental, Psychiatry, Neurology, and Family Medicine—lectures, lunch and learn seminars, and clinical rotations provide students with more in-depth training in caring for older adults

-Geriatric Student Forum—open to all students, GSF provides unique geriatric training opportunities, and serves as the voice of students interested in geriatrics
+Geriatric Student Forum—open to all students, this forum provides unique geriatric training opportunities, and serves as the voice of students interested in geriatrics

 Geriatric Student Forum

 The Geriatric Student Forum is a special interest group for students that provides information about how to effectively diagnose, treat, and manage elderly patients.
 It also serves as the voice of Meharry students who are interested in Geriatrics.
 Through lunchtime lectures and other events, students learn about important topics like inter-professional teams, end-of-life care, cardiovascular disease, neurological disorders, and dental care for the elderly.
-The GSF also provides information to students about summer research opportunities and scholarships, internships & conferences.
+The forum also provides information to students about summer research opportunities and scholarships, internships, and conferences.

 For more information, please contact Dr. Ruth Garrett at 615.327.6947 or firstname.lastname@example.org.